How to Choose a Local SEO Agency or Consultant

 We’d love to hear your thoughts

 How did you find your local SEO consultant?
-What tips do you have for other business owners searching for a local SEO specialist?
+What tips do you have for other business owners searching for a local SEO agency or freelancer?
 Share your recommendations and experiences with us in the comments.